AliMoharramy/dashboardTask/README.md

 First, downlod the files .

-Secend, run `bash npm i #or npm install ` in terminal to install the dependencies .
+Secend, run ` npm i #or npm install ` in terminal to install the dependencies .

 Then run the development server: